eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-creating.md

 : Every click of the Factory URL will generate a different workspace, each with its own identifier, name and resources.

 **Single Workspace: perUser**
 : Exactly one workspace will be generated for each unique user that clicks on the Factory URL.
-If the workspace has previously been generated, we will reopen the existing workspace and place the user into it.
+If the workspace has previously been generated, we will reopen the existing workspace.

 See [JSON reference]({{base}}{{site.links["factory-json-reference"]}}#policies) to learn how to configure Factory policies.